-No dividends were declared or paid during the current and prior year.
+No dividends were declared or paid during the year.

-Controlled entities
+Controlled entity

-In accordance with the requirements of IFRS 10, Consolidated Financial Statements, Investec Bank Limited consolidates Fox Street 6 (RF) Limited.
-This is because Investec Bank Limited is exposed to variability of returns from Fox Street 6 (RF) Limited and has the ability to affect these returns through the power it has.
+In accordance with the requirements of IFRS 10, Consolidated Financial Statements, Investec Bank Limited consolidates Fox Street 3 (RF) Limited.
+This is because Investec Bank Limited is exposed to variability of returns from Fox Street 3 (RF) Limited.

-Director's report
+Directors' report